 - Life can be really painful sometimes.
 As my mom would tell me, life isn’t fair.
 Indeed, we all have our joys and our tragedies.
 I was blessed by having a loving mom, yet experienced the tragedy of having a Dad leave so soon.

 - We are the sum of our circumstances multiplied by our choices.
 Each of our circumstances differs but they almost always involve struggles.
 From those struggles, we can learn and we can choose.
-Indeed, the financial hardships I experienced as a child have resulted, I believe, in the financial freedoms I enjoy today.
+Indeed, the financial hardship I experienced as a child has resulted, I believe, in the financial freedoms I enjoy today.

 I have tried to draw on the difficulties in my life to make good choices, such as in my education and in financial planning.
 When I write, I try to share what I learned (and continue learning) in the hopes of benefiting a reader facing their own challenges, financial or otherwise.
-For example, I recently shared My Best and Worst Financial Decisions.
+For example, I recently shared my 12 Keys to Making Smart Financial Decisions.

 So now it’s your turn.
 How did your childhood experiences shape your attitudes about money?